viviable/seccodeprm/README.md

 #### 1. OpenRLHF version

 Switch to the [openrlhf branch](https://github.com/CJReinforce/PURE/tree/openrlhf).
 Run the following command.
+The parameter `reward_mode` in the [script](https://github.com/CJReinforce/PURE/blob/openrlhf/examples/scripts/train_pure.sh) controls the reward type and can be set to `PRM`, `VR`, and `PRMVR`.

+```bash
+bash examples/scripts/train_pure.sh
+```

 It uses Ray+vLLM for rollout acceleration, with the first 4 GPUs allocated for the actor, initial actor (reference model), and PRM.
 The remaining GPUs are used for the vLLM engines.
 This setup works with 5 to 8 GPUs—just adjust the number of vLLM engines in the script accordingly.

-```bash
-bash examples/scripts/train_pure.sh
-```

 #### 2. verl version

 Switch to the [verl branch](https://github.com/CJReinforce/PURE/tree/verl).
-Modify the `actor_rollout_ref.model.path`, `trainer.default_local_dir` in the [config file](verl/trainer/config/ppo_trainer.yaml).
+Set the reward type in the [config file](verl/trainer/config/ppo_trainer.yaml):

+1. `PURE-VR` uses `reward_model.enable=False reward_model.reward_manager=prime`
+2. `PURE-PRM` uses `reward_model.enable=True reward_model.reward_manager=blank`
+3. `PURE-PRM+VR` uses `reward_model.enable=True reward_model.reward_manager=prime`.

 Then start training:

 ```bash
 python -m verl.trainer.main_ppo